Impossibility of perfectly-secure one-round delegated quantum computing for classical client: Introduction

-However, isn't it possible to realize secure cloud quantum computing for a completely classical client (Fig.~\ref{classical})?
-Many variant protocols of secure cloud quantum computing have been proposed recently~\cite{ MABQC,BarzNP,FK,Vedran,AKLTblind,topoblind,CVblind,Lorenzo,Joe_intern,Sueki,tri}.
-For example, it was shown that, in stead of single-qubit states, the client has only to generate weak coherent pulse states if we add more burden to the server~\cite{Vedran}.
-Coherent states are considered as ``more classical" than single-photon states, and therefore it enables secure cloud quantum computing for ``more classical" client.
-It was also shown that secure cloud quantum computing is possible for a client who can only measure states~\cite{MABQC} (Fig.~\ref{measuringAlice}).
+However, isn't it possible to realize secure delegated quantum computing for a ``completely classical" client (Fig.~\ref{classical})?
+Motivated by this question (and by other important questions such as the verifiability~\cite{FK}), many variant protocols for blind quantum computing have been proposed~\cite{ MABQC,FK,Vedran,AKLTblind,topoblind,CVblind,Lorenzo, Joe_intern,Sueki,HayashiMorimae,Takeuchi,distillation,DunjkoKashefi}.
+For example, it was shown that, instead of single-qubit states, the client has only to generate weak coherent pulse states if we add more burden to the server~\cite{Vedran}.
+Coherent states are considered as ``more classical" than single-photon states, and therefore it enables secure delegated quantum computing for ``more classical" client.
+It was also shown that secure delegated quantum computing is possible for a client who can only measure states~\cite{MABQC,HayashiMorimae} (Fig.~\ref{measuringAlice}).
 A measurement of a bulk state with a threshold detector is sometimes much easier than the single-photon generation, and therefore the protocol also enables ``more classical" client.
-However, these two protocols still require the client to have some minimum quantum technologies, namely the generation of weak coherent pulses or measurements of quantum states.
-In fact, all protocols proposed so far require the client to have some quantum ability, such as generation, measurement, or routing of quantum states~\cite{MABQC,BarzNP,FK, Vedran,AKLTblind,topoblind,CVblind,Lorenzo,Joe_intern,Sueki,tri}.
-(It is known that~\cite{BFK} if we have two quantum servers, a completely classical client can delegate her quantum computing.
-However, in this case, we have to assume that two servers cannot communicate with each other.)
-In other words, the possibility of the perfectly secure cloud quantum computing for a completely classical client has been an open problem.
+However, these protocols still require the client to have some minimum quantum technologies, namely the generation of weak coherent pulses or measurements of quantum states.
+In fact, all protocols proposed so far require the client to have some minimum quantum abilities, such as generations or measurements of quantum states.
+(If we have two quantum servers, a completely classical client can delegate quantum computing~\cite{BFK}, but in this case, we have to assume that two servers cannot communicate with each other.)